Quick Answer

 Use one approval artifact per market.
 It should capture policy constraints, onboarding requirements, payout method coverage, and tax form handling where enabled (W-8, W-9, Form 1099, FBAR, FEIE).

-For FEIE-related handling, keep the rules explicit in the pack:
+For FEIE-related handling, keep the rules explicit in your documentation:

 Before go-live, verify system behavior: